 Our school population mostly includes children with an ASC (autistic spectrum condition) and severe or profound and multiple learning difficulties or disabilities (SLD or PMLD).
 Many of our children and young people have more than one condition so are considered to have complex needs.

-All pupils who attend KTS have a Statement of Educational Need or, from September 2014, an Educational, Health and Social Care Plan (EHSC).
+All pupils who attend KTS have an Educational, Health and Social Care Plan (EHSC).

 At KTS we have an individual approach to planning for the needs of our children and young people and class groups are decided on these needs.